electro-framework/interop/Interfaces/Http/RouterInterface.md

 #### The router middleware

-Selenia has a main, application-level, request handling stack.
+Electro has a main, application-level, request handling stack.
 At a specific point on that stack, there is a **routing middleware handler**, also known as a **router**.

 The router makes the request/response flow into a parallel tree-like structure of routes, comprised of patterns